-- 2.1 Site Visit: A site visit was carried out on 21 July 2014 by John Booth.
+2.1 Site Visit: I undertook a site visit on 26 January 2018.
 The trees were surveyed visually from the ground.
 No drilling or excavation was carried out on this occasion.
-The weather at the time of the visit was dry and still, visibility was adequate for the purposes of the visit. - 2.2 Tree Survey Methodology: The survey was undertaken in accordance with the guiding principles of British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction Recommendations.' and the tree was assessed objectively and without reference or influence being given to any proposed site layout.
+The weather at the time of the visit was dry and still, visibility was adequate for the purposes of the visit.

+2.2 Tree Survey Methodology: The survey was undertaken in accordance with the guiding principles of British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction - Recommendations' and the tree was assessed objectively and without reference or influence being given to any proposed site layout.
 Using 'Visual Tree Assessment' (VTA) techniques the trees were surveyed from the ground.
-VTA is a methodology, employed by arboriculturists, to evaluate the structural integrity of a tree, relying on observation of a trees biomechanical and physiological features; this is the method generally adopted and is appropriate in this instance.
-Insignificant trees and shrubs were omitted from the survey.
+VTA is a methodology, employed by arboriculturists to evaluate the structural integrity of a tree, relying on observation of a trees biomechanical and physiological features; this is the method generally adopted and is appropriate in this instance.
+Groups of trees are identified as such in instances as are defined in BS 5837 (2012) ie where, by virtue of the fact that trees are in such close proximity they function as a unit, in visual terms, aerodynamically or culturally.